What was COP26?

 In support of this, Schools Outreach has adapted and created the ‘Ulster University Schools Outreach Academy’.
 This online outreach has been launched to offer interactive workshops, lectures and seminars, to develop materials to ensure accessibility to our school communities in collaboration with teachers and schools.

 The Schools Outreach Academy have developed a Sustainability Module outlining the UN Sustainable Development Goals, the role the university plays in contributing to the SDGs along with resources on COP26 , the UN Conference on Climate Change.

-To coincide with CO26 the Schools Outreach Academy are launching a schools competition open until January 2022.
+To coincide with CO26 the Schools Outreach Academy launched a schools competition, the deadline for entry has now been extended until April 2022.

 At a Glance -Teaching

 - Belfast School of Art - collaboration with Oxfam with students recycling and upcycling clothes donated by Oxfam that cannot be sold in their stores into new contemporary fashion garments.